SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Troubleshooting_Cassandra.md

 uid: Troubleshooting_Cassandra
 ---

-# Troubleshooting - Cassandra
+# Troubleshooting – Cassandra

 ## Context

 DataMiner uses Cassandra in various ways.
 Each way has its specific behavior and place within a DataMiner System.

-We have two types of Cassandra storage, i.e. two distinct types of Cassandra databases:
+Two types of Cassandra storage are used, i.e. two distinct types of Cassandra databases:

-- Dedicated clustered storage: *Cassandra Cluster*
+- Dedicated clustered storage:, called *Cassandra Cluster* below.
-- Storage per DMA (with or without indexing): *Cassandra Single*
+- Storage per DMA (with or without indexing), called *Cassandra Single* below.

+> [!TIP]
-For more information on available storage options, see [About databases](xref:Databases_about).
+> For more information on available storage options, see [About databases](xref:Databases_about).

-First and foremost, it is imperative to determine whether the setup is using *Cassandra Cluster* or *Cassandra Single*.
-When investigating issues, you should keep in mind that there are some key differences between the two.
+When you start troubleshooting, you first need to determine whether the setup uses *Cassandra Cluster* or *Cassandra Single*.
+There are some key differences between the two that are important for your investigation.

-In DataMiner Cube, go to *System Center > Database > Type*:
+To do so, in DataMiner Cube, go to *System Center* > *Database* > *Type*:

-- If the type is *database per cluster*, a *Cassandra Cluster* or a *dedicated clustered storage* is being used.
+- If the type is *database per cluster*, *Cassandra Cluster* (i.e. *dedicated clustered storage*) is used.
-- If the type is *Cassandra*, a *Cassandra Single* or a *Storage Per DMA* is being used.
+- If the type is *Cassandra*, *Cassandra Single* (i.e. *Storage Per DMA*) is used.

 ## Architecture